Askia/designonline-api-doc/guide-create-survey.md

 # Creating a simple survey

-This guide is assuming you have at least some experience with interacting with a REST api and that you alreay had a look at the [Authentification section of this document](intro-authentification.md)
+This guide is assuming you have at least some experience with interacting with a REST api and that you already had a look at the [Authentification section of this document](intro-authentification.md)

 ## Creating a survey